Expectations and responsibilities

 The RTO needs to comply with government legislation, which outlines things such as the quality and content of training, and the behaviour of the RTO.
 If you have any concerns or questions about the training you should discuss these with the RTO, or with the State or Territory Training Authority.

-Formal training is conducted by a Registered Training Organisation (RTO), which go through an endorsement process and regular audits.
+Formal training is conducted by a Registered Training Organisation (RTO), which goes through an endorsement process and regular audits.
 There are public and private RTOs.

 Public RTOs are usually TAFE colleges or other state funded organisations such as community education centres, schools and dual-sector universities.
 Private RTOs can be for profit or not-for-profit organisations.
-Some large companies set up their own enterprise RTO focused on training within the organisation.
-Some Group Training Organisations are also private RTOs.
+Some large companies set up their own enterprise RTO focused on training within their organisation.

 States and Territories determine the qualifications that will receive public funding support when delivered as Australian Apprenticeships.
-Additionally, each State and Territory government registers RTOs that can train apprentices and trainees in specific qualifications.
+Additionally, State and Territory Governments may register RTOs that can train apprentices and trainees in specific qualifications.

-If an RTO is accredited to deliver a qualification, its training and assessment will be recognised by every other RTO in Australia as they are delivering qualifications that are endorsed Australia-wide.
+If an RTO is accredited to deliver a qualification, its training and assessment will be recognised across Australia as they are delivering qualifications that are endorsed Australia-wide.

 When deciding which RTO to select, employers should consider reputation, flexibility about the content of the training and how it is delivered, location and associated costs.
 It is important to remember that the employer is the customer in this relationship.
 If an RTO is not able to meet an employer's requirements they are welcome to look around for alternative RTOs.

-Employers can change RTOs midstream if needed.
+Employers can change RTOs part way through the Australian Apprenticeship if needed.
 Apprenticeship and traineeship qualifications are nationally portable, meaning any other RTO in the country that offers the qualification will recognise the training that has already taken place, enabling future training to build on past achievements.